 Hawkswell, Sligo (336) W13.2m D8.25m H6m

 GB Shaw Theatre, Carlow (294) W13.1m D9m H7-10m

 The Source Arts Centre, Thurles (250) W10m D8m H6-8m

 Linenhall Arts Centre, Castlebar (144) W9m D6.75m H7.9m

 The network pools resources in order to share touring work.
-The pooling of resources can often mean sharing travel expenses across the 10 partners, using a collective pot of money to assist a company to make work that otherwise could not be funded by one venue alone, pooling finances to ensure that audience’s needs are met by commissioning work.
+The pooling of resources can often mean sharing travel expenses across the 10 partners, using a collective fund to assist a company to make work that otherwise could not be funded by one venue alone, pooling finances to ensure that audience’s needs are met by commissioning work.